Challenge level: 5 out of 5

 Giving back to the planet

 We have chosen local challenge leaders and Arctic experts that share our commitment to supporting the local economy, so that everyone benefits.
-This means the money goes where it should go: to the local guides, bakers, fishermen and women and other small producers and local partners that make you feel like part of the local community.

 Both Dream Challenges and our Arctic experts believe nature is the most important thing on this planet.